samnoh/python-dev-env/README.md

 # Python3 Development Environment Setup

--   [nodemon](https://www.npmjs.com/package/nodemon) will be watching your python scripts
-    -   updates automatically if there are any changes
+-   [nodemon](https://www.npmjs.com/package/nodemon) will be watching your python scripts and updating automatically if there are any changes

 ## Change Command